YLuigi931/Sierra-Platoon/Sierra-Code-Platoon/Week9/Day5/class-project/README.md

 - When making a component, a fast way to scafold a component by typing this on the page
     - 'rcfe' then press enter

+- On the Apps.jsx if your href refer that has the same route address as the urls.py it will make a get request to the backend